djfurman/glue-immersion-instructions/Lab 01: Creating your First Glue Job/Create Glue Job - CLI/README.md

     ![Glue job status](/static/Glue%20Jobs/Lab%202/glue-job-screens/SUCCESS.png)

 We have now successfully created and run our first Glue job.
 The job reads data from a CSV file containing NYC taxi data stored in s3 and loads it to a different path in s3.

+You may now proceed to [Lab 02](/Lab%2002%3A%20Orchestration%20using%20Step%20Functions/README.md) of this workshop